Best time to visit Lyon? A Local’s Guide

 I slept under wooden rooftops and let me just say it turns into a furnace during the summer.
 You basically need a fan.
 France doesn’t really have a.c.
 So if you’re American or used to a.c I would say avoid these months or book a hotel with a.c.

 Also, August brings another surprise.
 Many restaurants and small shops close for holidays.
 This can catch first timers off guard.
 If you come for food, this can be disappointing.
 Summer is still enjoyable if you like long days and outdoor events.
-But it is not the best time to visit Lyon if you want cooler weather or full restaurant availability.
+And if you want a panoramic view, the Fourvière Basilica Lyon is beautiful in summer light.
+However, it is not the best time to visit Lyon if you want cooler weather or full restaurant availability.

 Related: Is Lyon safe at night?